chamot1111/MDLP/README.md

 		line of code 4
 	```

 All the code blocks are extracted from the file.
-The root macro names become file:
+The root macros names become file:
 	```
 	<<./lib/file1>> =
 		<<macro-name>>